 Those able to reach resolutions efficiently, avoiding damaging lawsuits, will benefit from minimising their expenditure on litigation at a time when finances are already under serious pressure.
 Lanyon Bowdler is an award-winning Corporate & Commercial Law firm based in Shropshire, Herefordshire and North Wales.

-Our Commercial Disputes & Litigation Solicitors are renowned in their field of specialism and are recognised by The Legal 500.
+Our Commercial Disputes & Litigation Solicitors are renowned in their field of specialism and are recognised by The Legal 500 and Chambers UK.

 We can provide your business with both the commercial and legal acumen to find positive solutions where others may fail.
 We’ll always seek to find a resolution through negotiation and mediation first, but when litigation proves to be the only avenue, we’ll fight your corner relentlessly.